\\\ Missing Pets

 Cats roam as they are known as feral animals and can be harder to prevent their disappearing.
-Cats can wear the lighter weight trackers too, on their collars.
+Cats can wear the lighter weight pet trackers on their collars.
 However, if they are happy and content with regular daily food and water, warm home, content with other pets living alongside them, and have their own designated sanctuary, which appeals to the majority of cats, then it is unlikely they will disappear of their own accord.

 Some cats can disappear for days and return, some for weeks, and some unfortunately never re-appear.

-There are stories of cats and dogs returning to homes after a period of years or returning to previous addresses if they had recently moved.
+There are stories of cats and dogs returning to homes after a period of years away or returning to previous addresses if they had recently moved.